Understanding Section 8 Eligibility

 Bottom Line

 If you need affordable housing then Section 8 may be a great fit for you.
 This is a program that gives qualifying recipients housing choice vouchers that they can use towards a rental that works within their budget.
-Generally, recipients will not spend more than 30% of their income as a recipient of this program.
 However, not every property will accept these vouchers as a form of payment.
 Instead, only properties that meet the criteria set by the local PHA will qualify.
 While the specific eligibility requirements for this program can vary, there are typically four factors that matter.
 These four factors are:

 If you want to benefit from this program, you will want to get in touch with your local PHA.
 They will be the ones to provide more information and help you with the application process.